demizer/doc-templates/devdoc.rst

 The contributors section outlines all the contributors per year.
-This section should be updated by the contributor himself and the maintainer should make sure this informationn is up to date before excepting patches.
+This section should be updated by the contributor himself and the maintainer should make sure this information is up to date before excepting patches.

 Automatic modified date update
 ------------------------------